 10. You should never say anything to a woman that even remotely suggests that you think

-11. There comes a time when you should stop expecting other people to make a big deal about your birthday.
+she’s pregnant unless you can see an actual baby emerging from her at that moment.11.
+There comes a time when you should stop expecting other people to make a big deal about your birthday.
 That time is age eleven.

 12. The one thing that unites all human beings, regardless of age, gender, religion, economic status or ethnic background, is that, deep down inside, we ALL believe that we are above average drivers.